mtb-pro/openvpn-install-shell/README.md

-1 - download openvpn-install.sh on user server
+1 - download openvpn-install.sh on your server

 2 - give run permmition to openvpn-install.sh